f5devcentral/f5-hybrid-security-architectures/README.md

 ## Support

 For support, please open a GitHub issue.
 Note, the code in this repository is community supported and is not supported by F5 Networks.
-For a complete list of supported projects please reference [SUPPORT.md](SUPPORT.md).

 ## Community Code of Conduct